jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 ## Comments

+Mary Jo MacDonald, "John Locke and Sarah Chapone: The Role of Bequest in Political Obligation," Locke and Lockeanism Working Group Meeting, 2023.

 Mark Jensen, "Meta-obligations and the Disparate Power of Negative Objection and Positive Proposal: A Case Study in the Morality of Markets," Rocky Mountain Ethics Congress, 2019.
 (Available [here](/files/Jensen%20RoME%202019%20Comments.pdf){:target="_blank"}).

 Dustin Crummett and Philip Swenson, “Gun Control, the Right to Self-Defense, and Reasonable Beneficence to All,” Rocky Mountain Ethics Congress, 2018.
 (Available [here](/files/Crummett%20and%20Swenson%20Comments.pdf){:target="_blank"}).